Mem. — v. 97-104 and Nun. — v. 105-112

 Final Declaration: “I hate every false way“

 “The fear of the Lord,” says Solomon, “is the hatred of every evil.”
-There is a relationship between the opening “Oh, How I love thy law” and the closing “I hate every evil way.”
+There is a relationship between the opening “Oh, how I love thy law” and the closing “I hate every evil way.”
 We have to begin where he begins.
-The imprecatory psalms…..cracking the heads of the enemies.
 John Stott: